 How are veterans selected for the program?

 We encourage you to apply as soon as possible.
-We date each application as it is received.
+We date each application as it is received and review in order of receipt.
+Sessions are filled on first come first served order.
 Once we have a date for the next session, we contact each applicant and find out their availability for the session.
-At this time, we are selecting 5 or more applicants per session.

 Are participants required to attend any other program prior to the Veterans & Mustangs Program?